 What we do:

 Ensuring your application is protected against things like SQL injection and XSS is only the start.
-If your application uses libraries with known vulnerabilities, these can be exploited regardless of the defences you have in place.
+If your application uses libraries with known vulnerabilities, these can be exploited regardless of the defenses you have in place.

 What we do: